JoeStrout/grfon/examples/README.md

 Notice how the "author" key maps to a sub-collection, which itself contains key/value pairs for name, email, and ww​w.

+Also note that, even though colons and `//` have special meaning in GRFON, these don't need to be backslash-escaped when they occur together, as in the URL shown here.

 This file also demonstrates how comments and blank lines can be used to make a file more comprehensible.

 ```